Nani (footballer): Adana Demirspor

-Estrela Amadora and retirement
+Estrela Amadora

 On 8 December 2024, after playing for Estrela Amadora, Nani announced his retirement from professional football.

+On 14 September 2025, Nani made a guest appearance in Russia’s Media League Cup, playing for media club Alfa-Banka against Amkal and scoring from the penalty spot in a 3–1 defeat.

+Aktobe

+In January 2026, Nani came out of retirement to sign for Kazakhstan Premier League side Aktobe.

+Nani made his Kazakhstan Premier League debut on 7 March 2026, coming off the bench in the 71st minute against FC Tobol.
+It took the Portuguese winger just three minutes to provide an assist for Ivan Ordets, helping his team, Aktobe, cruise to a 4-1 victory.

+Nani scored his first brace in Kazakhstan on 30 April 2026, in a 2026 Kazakhstan Cup match between Aktobe and FC Yelimay.
+His goals helped his team advance to the quarterfinals of the 2026 Kazakhstan Cup.
+His first goal in the Kazakhstan Football Championship was scored on 21 June 2026, in the 22nd minute of the match against Astana.

 International career

 Portugal under–21

 Nani was the youngest member of the Portugal U21 squad at the 2006 UEFA Under-21 Championship, making his debut on 23 May 2006 in a 1–0 defeat to France.
 He appeared in all three matches, scoring no goals, before Portugal bowed out in group stages.
 During the 2007 European Under-21 Football Championship, he made four appearances, scoring one goal in a 4–0 victory against Israel U21 in a group stage match on 16 June 2007, and had to be taken off during the match after a right ankle injury.